 As the biggest city in Scotland, Glasgow is loved by its residents and tourists alike.
 Regularly featured as one of the world’s top cities to visit, there are more than 130,000 students in Glasgow giving the city a rich diversity and energy like nowhere else.
 Glasgow is renowned as a city of culture, sport, shopping, green spaces and culinary excellence.

-Our student accommodation Glasgow is conveniently located close to the city’s universities and colleges and is supported by excellent public transport links.
-Base Glasgow is surrounded by theatres, cinemas and concert halls as well as being close to sports venues and fantastic nightlife and restaurants.
+Our student accommodation Glasgow is perfectly located close to all of the city’s universities and colleges and all are within easy walking distance of the accommodation.
+Base Glasgow is on the doorstep of The Royal Conservatoire of Scotland which has chosen Base Glasgow as its exclusive student residence.
+Base Glasgow is supported by excellent public transport links and is surrounded by theatres, cinemas and concert halls with a multitude of art and culture on the doorstep, as well as being close to sports venues and all of the fantastic nightlife and restaurants of Glasgow.

 For newcomers to Glasgow the initial escape to Scotland’s largest city might seem daunting, but right away you’ll find it is very easy to navigate.
 A grid system ensures that it is always easy to find your way to your destination in the centre and the subway system works on a simple loop, which is easy to get around on.
 For many students most destinations for work and pleasure can be easily reached either by foot or bike so you won’t have to spend too much of your student loan on getting around.